pip-services/pip-services-docs/content/en/v3/tutorials/beginner_tutorials/configuration/configuring_connections/_index.md

 ### Introduction

 In this tutorial, you will learn how to configure connections with the ConnectionParams component and perform CRUD operations with them.
-First, we will see different ways to create connections, such as from a constructor, a tuple, a string, and a ConfigParams object.
+First, we will see different ways to create connections, including using a constructor, a tuple, a string, and a ConfigParams object.
 Then, we will see how to extract, modify and delete different fields in those connections.

 ### Pre-requisites